arcus/arcus_skill_series_sql/sql_basics/sql_basics.md

 `LIMIT`: sets a maximum number of rows to be returned.

---{{0}}--
-The `LIMIT` clause can be used to limit the result set of your select statement to a maximum number of rows.

 --{{1}}--
-This is achieved by adding the word `LIMIT` as the last line of your query, followed by the number of rows you would like your result set truncated at.
+You can limit the number of rows returned by adding the keyword `LIMIT` as the last line of your query, followed by the number of rows you would like your result set truncated at.
 This really useful when initially exploring tables you are unfamiliar with.
 Showing just the first three or five or ten rows of a table can give you a quick intuitive grasp of the contents of the whole table and will come back very quickly.
 Without a `LIMIT`, large tables can take a long time to return all their results.